harrydowning/serl/docs/source/user_guide/lang_config.rst

 The name of a virtual environment to be created to contain any python dependencies specified in :ref:`requirements`.

 This is only required if you plan to use dependencies that may clash with those used by the tool or other serl languages used in the same environemnt.
-Not setting this property means that language dependencies are installed to the environemnt where the instance of the tool being used was installed.
+Not setting this property means that language dependencies are installed to the environemnt where the instance of the tool being used is installed.

 To list the dependencies used by the tool and then get a specific version thereof you can use: